 There's a faceless building in downtown Phoenix that I've always been curious about.
 It's on the southwest corner of Van Buren and 4th Avenue, and is completely covered over with stucco.
-I went past it a couple of weeks ago and I saw that some of the stucco had been peeled away to reveal the original bricks from 1939.
+I went past it a couple of weeks ago and I saw that some of the stucco had been peeled away to reveal the original bricks from the 1930s.
 I've been trying to figure out this faceless building for many years now, and I'll tell you what I know so far.

 |The Phoenix Motor Company in 1939, 4th Avenue and Van Buren, Phoenix, Arizona|